PreethiSV1/Brew-Crew/README.md

 7. In Firebase console of the app, set up Sign-in method under Authentication.
 (Email and Password, Anonymous)

-8.Edit auth.dart to contain a class called AuthService to assist in sign in anonymously, sign in with email and password, register with email.
+8. Edit auth.dart to contain a class called AuthService to assist in sign in anonymously, sign in with email and password, register with email.